RainSTR-Studio/mcospkg/README.md

-# Mcospkg
-Welcome to use mcospkg, a linux package manager by a 13-year-old boy
+# Mcospkg - A powerful package manager by a little guy ✨

-This project uses in MinecraftOS, a **linux** operating system for Minecraft players
+Welcome to use mcospkg!

+Now I wonder this project will available in both Windows and linux, and it is being popular soon 😏

+Note that this project uses GPL-3.0 License, please follow the rules of that license, thanks!

+For more infomation, please type `mcospkg-info` after the installation.

 ## Description
 This project imagine by a 12-year-old boy (THE SAME PERSON) at first, cause there's less package manager by Chinese, so as a Chinese young man and developer, I, and my team, will take this mission on.

-## Extension Documents
+## Extra Documents
 For more documents, please look at the directory `docs/`

 如果你是中国人🇨🇳, 那么我们贴心地准备了翻译(在`docs/Chinese`下)